cschlick/COD_tools/README.md

 rsync -av --delete rsync://www.crystallography.net/cif/ cif/
 ```

-This will result in a large number of structure files in a .cif text format.
-These files contain information about the xray experiment, information about the atom coordinates, and information about the bonded atom pairs.
+This will take a while.
+It downloads a large number of small molecule structure files in a .cif text format.
+These files contain information about the xray experiment and data, information about the atom coordinates, and information about the bonded atom pairs.